Aptivi/NitrocidKS/DocGen/wiki/utilities/KSConverter.md

 | aliases.csv                       | 0.0.6 -> 0.0.15.x    | Aliases.json

 > [!WARNING]
 > KSConverter for .NET 6.0 can't convert the configuration files from the old format to the new one.
-If you want to upgrade such files, use the version shipped with the .NET Framework version of Kernel Simulator.
+If you want to upgrade such files, use the version shipped with the .NET Framework version of Nitrocid KS.

 ### How to use

 - On Windows, you can just double-click on the KSConverter.exe file.
-It's usually found on the same directory as Kernel Simulator.
+It's usually found on the same directory as Nitrocid KS.
 - On Linux, you can run `mono KSConverter.exe`